NVIDIA/aistore/README.md

 * Prefetch
 * Consensus voting when electing a new leader

-At the time of this writing the corresponding RESTful API can query two xaction kinds: "rebalance" and "prefetch".
+At the time of this writing the corresponding RESTful API (section [REST Operations](#rest-operations)) includes support for querying two xaction kinds: "rebalance" and "prefetch".
 The following command, for instance, will query the cluster for an active/pending rebalancing operation (if presently running), and report associated statistics:

 ```shell
 $ curl -X GET http://localhost:8080/v1/cluster?what=xaction&props=rebalance